bnb-chain/bnb-chain.github.io/docs/nft-storage.md

 We will use Remix IDE to write your NFT contract.
 In this example, we are going to use ERC721URIStorage from OpenZeppenlin.

-Open [Remix IDE](https://remix.ethereum.org/), create a new solidify file, name it `NFTExample.sol` and copy the contract code down blow.
+Open [Remix IDE](https://remix.ethereum.org/), create a new solidify file, name it `NFTExample.sol` and copy the contract code down below.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED